Trump says 'signing summit' with Xi for U.S.-China deal possible soon

 WASHINGTON (Reuters) - U.S. President Donald Trump said on Monday he may soon sign a deal to end a trade war with Chinese President Xi Jinping if their countries can bridge remaining differences, saying negotiators were “very, very close” to a deal.

-Markets rallied on Monday after Trump said on Sunday he would delay an increase in U.S. tariffs on $200 billion of Chinese goods and extend his March 1 deadline for a deal.
+Markets rallied after Trump said on Sunday he would delay an increase in U.S. tariffs on $200 billion of Chinese goods and extend his March 1 deadline for a deal.

-The United States is demanding China change the way it does business with the United States, demanding more access for U.S. companies, enforcement of intellectual property protection and an end to industrial subsidies.
+Washington is demanding Beijing change the way it does business with the United States, demanding more access for U.S. companies, enforcement of intellectual property protection and an end to industrial subsidies.

 “We’re going to have another summit, we’re going to have a signing summit,” Trump told a gathering of U.S. governors on Monday.

 “So hopefully, we can get that completed.
-But we’re getting very, very close.”
+But we’re getting very, very close,” said Trump, who left later for Vietnam and a second summit with North Korean leader Kim Jong Un.

 Trump cited progress in the talks as the reason for not raising tariffs further on Chinese goods.
 He also sounded a note of caution, when he said a deal “could happen fairly soon, or it might not happen at all.”

+It remains unclear how long the tariff increase would be delayed.
+A spokeswoman for the U.S. Trade Representative’s Office said the agency had no announcements at this time beyond the president’s remarks.

-Negotiators were still struggling to overcome differences on a mechanism to ensure that China fulfils any pledges it makes as part of the deal.
+Negotiators were still struggling to overcome differences on a mechanism to ensure that China fulfills any pledges it makes as part of the deal.
 Washington wants an enforcement mechanism built into the deal.

 Assuming additional progress is made on both sides, Trump said he planned to meet with Xi at his Mar-a-Lago estate in Florida.